-The home was constructed circa 1915, which is during the period of significance for the North End.
-The property was deemed contributing in a survey conducted in 2001.
-Although some alterations have occurred since construction, the structure retains its historic integrity.
-The massing of the house is the same, and it retains its character defining features including the wood clapboard siding, sandstone foundation, exposed rafter tails and large full-length front porch.
+The subject home is estimated to have been constructed sometime between 1903 and 1912, during the period of significance for the North End.
+The home appears on the 1912 Sanborn Fire Insurance maps but not the charts listed from 1903.
+The property was deemed contributing in a survey conducted by the Arrowrock Group in 1999.
+Although some alterations have occurred since construction, the structure remains intact and has retained its historic integrity.
+The massing of the house is the same, and it retains its character defining features, mainly the modified gambrel roof form.
 The property is still contributing.